pkarsy/rfboot/help/Installation.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="1781", ATTR{idProduct}=="0c9f", MODE="0666"
 ```

-In the command line
+Now in the command line
 ```bash
 > sudo service udev restart
 ```
 You have to diconnect the module from the USB port (if connected), and reconnect for the changes to take effect.

-***Software installation is done !***
+***Now the Linux PC has all neccesary software components***
-<br/>The steps above should be repeated on every linux PC you are going to use for development.
+<br/>The steps above should be repeated on every PC you are going to use for development.

 ### usb2rf module